puppetlabs/puppetlabs-f5/README.markdown

       unit_id          => '1',
     }

 F5_virtualserver does not atomically change rules (F5 API limitation), so to reorder rule priority please use irule priority which can be modified in f5_rule.
-See: http://devcentral.f5.com/wiki/iRules.priority.ashx
+See [F5 documentation](http://devcentral.f5.com/wiki/iRules.priority.ashx).

     f5_virtualserver { 'www':
       ensure                  => 'present',